Clan MacLachlan History

 • Joined The Jacobite Rebellion of 1745

-• Fought for Prince Charles Edward Stuart at the Battle of Culloden in 1746
+• Fought for Prince Charles Edward Stuart at Culloden in 1746

 • Clan Lands Returned to Clan in 1749